HZcohort/DiNetxify/_sources/data_prep.md.txt

 A [dummy dataset](https://github.com/HZcohort/DiNetxify/tree/main/tests/data) is provided to help you become familiar with the input format and to allow you to run through the full analysis workflow before using your own data.
 It simulates a matched-cohort study of 10,000 exposed individuals and 50,000 matched unexposed individuals, along with their entire follow-up EHR records.

 > **Note:** All participant characteristics and diagnoses in this dummy dataset are randomly generated.
-The ICD-9 and ICD-10 codes correspond to real classifications, and the analysis may yield seemingly significant associations, but these results do **not** reflect true medical findings.
+The ICD-9 and ICD-10 codes correspond to real classifications, and the analysis may yield seemingly significant associations, but these results **do not** reflect true medical findings!
 They are for instructional purposes only.

 - The dummy dataset consists of three CSV files:
   - **`dummy_phenotype.csv`** – Simulated baseline characteristics for 60,000 individuals, containing: